EmergeTools/SimpleDebugger/README.md

 SimpleDebugger *debugger = new SimpleDebugger();
 ```

+## Hook functions

+Hook functions using the `hookFunction(void *originalFunc, void *newFunc)` method.
+The originalFunction must be at
+least 5 instructions long, if not you will get undefined behavior.

+After the hook is added all calls to originalFunc will go to newFunc.
+Make sure the signature for newFunc exactly
+matches originalFunc.
+Once a hook is added it is active for the lifetime of the process.
+There is not a way to
+call the original function from the hooked function.

 ## Set breakpoints

 Set breakpoints using the `setBreakpoint(vm_address_t address)` method.
 The provided address must be in the __TEXT/__text section (the memory region containing executable code).